FTSE rallies on hopes of fiscal plan reversal | Business

 FTSE rallies on hopes of fiscal plan reversal

 UK's main indexes jumped on Friday, on growing expectations that the UK government will announce a U-turn on elements of its 43-billion-pound package of unfunded tax cuts that sparked turmoil in financial markets over the past few weeks.
-The blue-chip FTSE 100 gained 1.4% by 0716 GMT, while the domestically focussed FTSE 250 added 1.5%, helping both indexes recoup a large part of their losses this week.
+The blue-chip FTSE 100 gained 0.9%, while the domestically focussed FTSE 250 added 0.9%.

 - Country: